mikepfrank/GLaDOS/README.md

 ## Subdirectories

-Here we briefly document the various files and subdirectories of this repo.
+Here we briefly document the various subdirectories of this repo.
 Additional details can be found within each one.

 ### AI Data directory ([`ai-data/`](ai-data "ai-data/ subdirectory"))